brentvollebregt/nitratine.net/posts/asymmetric-encryption-and-decryption-in-python/post.md

 ```

 ## Encrypting and Decrypting Files
 To encrypt and decrypt files, you will need to use read and write binary when opening files.
-You can simply substitute the values I previous used for message with the contents of a file.
+You can simply substitute the values I previously used for `message` with the contents of a file.
 For example:

 ```python
 f = open('test.txt', 'rb')